memicemir/SPO/README.md

 # soil_profiling_for_DSSAT
-IMPORTANT: The publication Trenz et al. 2023 was submitted and accpted.
-It will be soon available online.
+IMPORTANT: Publication list at the end of this Readme file.

 Soil profile optimisation tool for DSSAT crop growth models.

-1. The "SPO_v2.7z" file from "SPO_windows_runnable" has to be unzipped (with 7-zip).
+1. The "SPO.zip" file has to be unzipped.

-2. Unzipped "SPO_v2" directory copied to the DSSAT Tools directory "C:\DSSAT48\Tools".
+2. Unzipped "SPO" directory copied to the DSSAT Tools directory "C:\DSSAT48\Tools".

-3. In folder "SPO_v2" ("C:\DSSAT48\Tools\SPO_v2")  ->SPO_v2.exe<- executed as Administrator.
+3. In folder "SPO" ("C:\DSSAT48\Tools\SPO") "SPO_v3.0.exe" executed as Administrator.

-4. More detailed instructions can be found in user guidelines!
+4. More detailed instructions can be found in user guidelines v 3.0.
+This user guideline is not completely finished yet, more details are available in user guidelines v 2.0.

 <pre>